Keep Safe On The Roads Through The Holidays In NZ

 - Lights – it’s a requirement to have all headlights and brake lights in working order to be on the road, but it’s worth double-checking that none need replacing to avoid any problems.

 - Pay attention to your high and low beam - Dip your headlights as soon as you see an oncoming vehicle.
-If you are on windy roads and don't require high beam then try to avoid using it as it can be hard to dip your headlights in time.
+If you are on windy roads and don't require a high beam then try to avoid using it as it can be hard to dip your headlights in time.

 - First aid kit – keep a first aid kit handy is always a good idea, for any unexpected injuries or health issues.